Methodology

-This is the first release of these statistics bringing statistics on all three measures of stability together.
+This release brings statistics on all three measures of stability together.
 The methodology will be updated with each new statistical release.
-The next revision will be made when the release is updated.

 The school census collects individual school characteristics and pupil records 3 times a year.
 In England, all of the following schools are required to provide the information collected in this census to the Department for Education (DfE):